chenxijun1029/idugksFoam/README.md

 # idugksFoam

-An OpenFOAM inplementation for  incompressible isothermal fluid.
-While modified from [dugksFoam][1] \[1\], idugksFoam is much more efficient  when applied for incompressible flow such as porous media flow.
+An OpenFOAM inplementation for  incompressible isothermal fluid. while based on [dugksFoam][1] \[1\], idugksFoam is much more efficient  when applied for incompressible flow such as porous media flow.

 ## key feature